LordEnnard14/LordEnnard14/README.md

 ## 🧑‍💻✨ About Me

-🔥 I'm passionate about solving **real-world problems** through technology.
+🔥 I'm deeply passionate about **emerging technologies**, always exploring the next wave of innovation.
-⚙️ I enjoy building **reproducible ML pipelines**, automating workflows and experimenting with new tools.
-🧩 I love understanding how operating systems behave (Windows AND Linux).
-💀 I also explore **offensive & defensive cybersecurity**, especially phishing, recon & automation.
+💻 As an OS enthusiast, I love understanding how **Windows**, **Linux**, and different system internals work.
+🤖 My curiosity for **Artificial Intelligence & Machine Learning** grows every day—I enjoy building models, pipelines, and learning how machines learn.
+🔐 Cybersecurity is another field I truly love, from phishing simulation to defense, recon, and system hardening.
+⚙️ DevOps also fascinates me—automation, pipelines, deployment, containers… I enjoy it all.
-🚀 Always learning, always leveling up.
+🚀 I am always learning, always improving, always experimenting.

 </td>